VerkehrsbetriebeZuerich/ogd_examples_python/README.md

 **Output**

-e.g percentage of the punctuality per line for 2019 based on the input tables above as shown in the example script (data frame "punctuality").
+e.g percentage of the punctuality per line based on the input tables above as shown in the example script (data frame "punctuality").

 According to the punctuality definition of VBZ, a ride is considered on time (punctual) when the actual arrival time at the stop does not exceed the scheduled arrival time by more than 2 minutes (otherwise defined as "delayed") or the actual